Using NMR for brand protection and ensuring supply chain integrity of wine

 Attendees can expect a brief history of ETS and their collaboration with Bruker.
 How the NMR as a technique provides value for the wine industry for addressing the needs for brand protection and supply chain integrity.

-Gordon Burns will explain how ETS is using NMR and the Wine-Profiling 4.0 application to track and authenticate wines, as they travel from the vineyard, through the global supply chain and all the way to the consumer’s glass.
+Gordon Burns explains how ETS is using NMR and the Wine-Profiling 4.0 application to track and authenticate wines, as they travel from the vineyard, through the global supply chain and all the way to the consumer’s glass.

 - Introducing NMR, a powerful technique for wine analysis and its advantages over other techniques